N1kla3/Baobab/cmake/README.md

              [VISITOR])
 ```

 which creates a custom command to generate C++ files from `<input>`.
-Running the macro defines the following variables:
+Running the macro defines the following m_Variables:

 ```
 ANTLR_${name}_INPUT - the ANTLR input used for the macro